Content

 The occurrence of stimming and tics may disrupt daily life or social interactions.
 Tics, especially vocal ones, can hinder effective communication resulting in frustration and misunderstandings.
 They can be distracting and affect one’s ability to focus at work, school, or during other activities.

 In addition to potentially distracting behaviors themselves, people with tics or stimming may have a higher level of stress and anxiety caused by these symptoms.
-Consequently, a person may experience vulnerability in being exposed to social situations, possible issues with self-esteem, and emotional anguish.
+Consequently, a person may experience extreme vulnerability in certain social situations, face issues with self-esteem, and emotional distress.

 Take control of your symptoms

-Don’t let ADHD affect your life.
-Get a diagnosis and personalized treatment online within 24 hours.
+Don't let ADHD control your life.
+Receive a diagnosis and personalized treatment online within 24 hours.

 Managing Stims

-If stimming is prolonged or interferes with your life or attracts negative attention, it may be the right time to seek professional help.
-However, in addition to diagnosis and treatment, there are also self-help techniques that may be beneficial:
+If stimming is prolonged, interferes with your life, or attracts negative attention, this may indicate the right time to seek professional help.
+In addition to diagnosis and treatment, there are also self-help techniques that can be very beneficial:

 • Start managing your stims by learning what triggers them.
-For this purpose, you log the situations and factors that potentially cause stims to analyze this information later.
+Keep a log of the situations and factors that potentially trigger stims and analyze this information later.

-• Use a fidget spinner, stress ball, or other textured objects to fill the need for sensory input when you can’t get as much without drawing attention in some social situation.
+• Use a fidget spinner, stress ball, or other textured objects to fill the need for sensory input when you are not able to stim without drawing negative attention in social situations.

 • Reward yourself when you remember to use an alternative coping mechanism instead of stimming.

-• Use non-aromatic products that would not cause sensory overload; instead, there must be a neutral smell around.
+• Use non-aromatic products that will not cause sensory overload; neutral smells are best in these cases.

-• Take warm baths with Epsom salts: they can relax the muscles and decrease inflammation and tension.
+• Take warm baths with Epsom salts: they relax the muscles and decrease inflammation and tension.

 Treatment Options for Tics and Stimming in ADHD

-It is important to consult with a medical professional about an overall treatment strategy for you based on the underlying cause and severity of your symptoms.
-The most common treatment options for the management of tics and stimming as part of ADHD include the following:
+It is important to consult a medical professional about formulating a treatment plan based on the underlying cause and severity of your symptoms.
+The most common treatment options for the management of tics and stimming as part of ADHD include:

-• Psychotherapy: Occupational and behavioral therapy have been proven to be effective in helping to develop healthy self-regulating behaviors.
-CBT helps individuals develop coping strategies and skills to manage their anxiety.
-Habit reversal training [8*] helps one to replace stims with other behaviors.
-Sensory integration therapy can help regulate sensory input load so the body may feel a reduced need for stimming.
+• Psychotherapy: Occupational and behavioral therapy have been proven to be effective in helping develop healthy self-regulating behaviors.
+CBT [12*] can help individuals develop coping strategies and skills to manage their anxiety.
+Habit reversal training [13*] helps one replace stims with more socially accepted behaviors.
+Sensory integration therapy can help regulate sensory input load so the body feels a reduced need for stimming.

 • Medication:ADHD medications such as stimulants and non-stimulants may help with suppressing stimming as they regulate attention, hyperactivity, and impulse control.